 For all work taking place at heights, a risk assessment should be carried out which considers the dangers of objects and staff falling.
 All work should be planned, including a process for rescuing people if necessary, and carried out by staff who are trained to work at heights.

 Equipment should be inspected regularly.
 Mobile elevating working platforms should be thoroughly examined every six months in order to ensure it is safe for use.

 All companies should ensure that everything in their Health and Safety management system, including health and safety checks, monitoring, maintenance, records and staff training is up to date.
 A, alongside this, all monitoring activities should have an audit trail which is consistent and presents historical data.

 Businesses are required to hold statutory certification for specific equipment and certain training, for example, Fork Lift truck driving.
 All certificates should be valid, up to date and available for audit by a third party.

 Preventing and reducing accidents at work should be one of your top priorities.
 But with large teams of people to manage, shift work to oversee and staying on top of legislation, this can feel difficult to manage.
 Work-related issues within the warehousing industry remain a major issue, so taking the time to get on top of your health and safety is vital.

 Our team has experience in the industry and are on hand to help you stay on top of changes and make improvements which will help you keep your people safe in the warehouse.
 Download a free checklist to help you keep your workers safe in your warehouse.
 Or speak to one of our consultants today.
 We are happy to help.
-Book a consultation.
+Book a consultation with Park City.